bowencool/blog/src/content/blog/how-do-I-manage-my-photos.md

 ## Backup Strategy

 Firstly, the array on the NAS comes with redundancy.
-I use unRAID, similar to RAID 5, which allows any single hard drive to fail without data loss; simply replacing the failed drive will recover the array.
+I use ~~unRAID, similar to RAID 5,~~ already migrated to ZFS, which allows any single hard drive to fail without data loss; simply replacing the failed drive will recover the array.

 Secondly, cold backups are performed monthly to another separate hard disk.